 Blog

-In the early 1990s, PTC (Positive Temperature Coefficient) thermistor sensors were a popular choice for leak detection in various industrial applications.
-PTC thermistors are resistors that increase their resistance with rising temperature.
-This characteristic made them ideal for applications where precise temperature control and monitoring were necessary.
+In the early 1990s, PTC (Positive Temperature Coefficient) thermistor sensors were widely used for leak detection in industrial applications.
+These PTC thermistors are resistors that increase resistance with rising temperature, making them suitable for temperature-sensitive monitoring.

 - The sensor would be monitored by an alarm unit that continuously checked the current being pulled by the thermistor.
 In normal conditions, the current remained steady, indicating that the sensor was maintaining its set temperature.